wilmTap/analytics-udd/udd/student_on_assessment_instance.md

 ##ASSESS_DUE_DATE
 ###Description.
-The date an assessment instance for a student was due for submisson.
+The date an assessment instance for a student was due for submission.

 ###Purpose
 Analytics and display